• Skip to main content

 A sope topped with carne asada, lettuce, tomatoes, and cotija cheese.

-Mexican Sopes are corn masa cakes that are usually topped with beef, pork, or chicken.
+Mexican Sopes are corn masa cakes that are usually topped with beef, pork, chicken, or beans.

 Making Mexican Sopes is a lot easier than you think.
 If you know how to make corn tortillas, you can make this recipe.